 Two years ago, we competed in AUVSI RoboSub for the first time with our first AUV, "Bruce," who earned us a 7th place spot out of 37 competing teams as well as the "Best New Entry" award with a $500 prize.

-The team competed in the RASC-AL Exploration Robo-Ops Competition at NASA’s Johnson Space Center in June 2012, placing second overall.
-We built a four-wheeled remotely controlled rover challenged with the tasks of identifying and collecting rocks and aliens and traveling over variable rough terrain.
+Before this, the team competed in the RASC-AL Exploration Robo-Ops Competition at NASA’s Johnson Space Center in June 2012, placing second overall.
+We built a four-wheeled remotely controlled rover, challenged with the task of identifying and collecting rocks while traveling over variable rough terrain.
 We worked across many scientific disciplines to build a rover that had to be operated via a 4G wireless broadband communications system by a team member at Caltech.

-The 2014 Caltech Robotics Team is made up of over 30 undergraduates spanning all of the departments at Caltech.
-We are divided into four teams: Programming, Electrical, Mechanical, and Fundraising and Outreach.
-The team is lead by Justin Koch and the faculty advisor is Proffesor Joel Burdick, the Richard L. and Dorothy M. Hayman Professor of Mechanical Engineering and Bioengineering at Caltech
+The 2015-2016 Caltech Robotics Team is made up of over 35 undergraduates spanning all of the departments at Caltech.
+We are divided into four teams: Mechanical, Electrical, Programming, and Fundraising & Outreach.
+Our faculty advisor is Professor Joel Burdick, the Richard L. and Dorothy M. Hayman Professor of Mechanical Engineering and Bioengineering at Caltech.

 This team designs and manufactures the chassis of the submarine using the principles of hydrostatic stability and hydrodynamics.
 One of their main responsibilities is to design a sealing system to make sure that the inside of the hull stays dry under twenty feet of water.
 First, the submarine will be designed using CAD software and then machined using both CNC and hand-operated machining.
 They also select the propulsion system.
 Finally, they design the pneumatic system to operate a grabber and torpedo firing system.